-- Ask for a discounted purchase price considering the results. - Request that the seller give you credits to cover some of your closing costs. - Ask that the seller have the problems fixed before you close.
+Ask for a discounted purchase price considering the results.

+Request that the seller give you credits to cover some of your closing costs.

-Your real estate agent will submit your requests to the listing/seller's agent.
-The seller might accept your request, or they might reject it.
+After we discuss the inspection and the best option for you under your circumstances, we will prepare your inspection response and submit your requests to the listing/seller's agent.
+The seller might accept your request, or they might reject it, or they might offer another alternative.
 If the seller rejects your request, it is up to you to decide how to proceed.
-If you have an inspection contingency in your offer letter, you can walk away from the sale and keep your earnest money deposit.